 Good news is, you can freeze guacamole (you can buy frozen guacamole, so why wouldn’t you be able to freeze it yourself?).
 If you want to freeze it only because you have too many ripe avocados, I suggest you freeze those avocados instead.
-If you really need to freeze guacamole (e.g. you’ve already made it and there’s quite a lot of it left and you don’t want to discard it), you can do it.
+If you really need to freeze guacamole (e.g. you’ve already made it and there’s quite a lot of it left), you can do it.
 Read on to get to know the most important things about freezing guacamole.

 Unfortunately, if you’d spend some time and read some food forums and websites, you’d find out that each person has their own thoughts on this topic.
-Some people don’t mind frozen and thawed guacamole (in fact, they like it), while others say that freezing guacamole is not worth the hassle because you won’t be satisfied with the result you’ll get.
-That’s why I suggested freezing avocados (if you can) instead of freezing guacamole sauce itself.
+Some people don’t mind frozen and thawed guacamole (in fact, they like it).
+Others say freezing guacamole is not worth the hassle because it won’t be good after thawing.
+That’s why freezing avocados instead of guacamole sauce itself is a good idea.

 There are, however, some facts about freezing guacamole, that are worth knowing.
-First thing is, the quality of the guacamole sauce after thawing depends strongly on its ingredients.
+First thing is, the quality of the guacamole sauce after thawing depends heavily on its ingredients.
 Some of the recipes call for tomatoes, garlic, or even yogurt.
-That’s why some people are satisfied with frozen and thawed guacamole, while others aren’t.
+That’s likely why some people are satisfied with frozen and thawed guacamole, while others aren’t.
 What’s sure is that ingredients such as tomatoes or chopped pepper make the sauce more watery after thawing.

 You don’t have to make a big deal out of it.
-Next time when preparing this sauce next time, just prepare a little more than you need and freeze the rest for a couple of weeks.
-That’s the only way to find out if you’re satisfied with frozen and thawed guacamole.
-If you won’t be happy with the outcome, you can always try changing the recipe (e.g. removing an ingredient or reducing the amount of it) and freezing guacamole again.
+Next time when preparing this sauce, prepare a little more than you need and freeze the rest for a couple of weeks.
+That’s the best way to find out if you’re satisfied with frozen and thawed guacamole.
+If you won’t be happy with the outcome, you can always try changing the recipe.
+Next time around try removing an ingredient or reducing its amount and see what you get.

 When choosing the amount of guacamole in a single freezer bag, consider freezing a portion needed for one dish per bag.
 This way you’ll always be able to thaw only as much sauce as you need at a time.
 Don’t forget to put the date and other pieces of information you might need in the future on the label.
-Once that is done, put the bag (or bags) into the freezer.
+Once done, put the bag (or bags) into the freezer.
 You can store it there for quite a long time, but it’s not recommended to freeze guacamole for more than 4-6 months.
 After that time its quality will deteriorate a bit fater and that’s bad news.

-As you should know by now, you can freeze guacamole sauce, but not everyone will find the outcome tasty or even acceptable.
-Unfortunately, you need to experiment on your own.
+As you know by now, you can freeze guacamole sauce, but not everyone will find the outcome tasty.
+Or even acceptable.
+Unfortunately, the only way to know is to experiment on your own.
 Do a couple of test freezingz and you will know if it is for you in no time.